 C. Procedures for Review

-1. Program Directors shall be reviewed by the Dean of the Faculty/Vice President for Academic Affairs once every four years.
-In the event of an intervening sabbatical or leave of absence, the review will take place in the fifth year.
+1. Program Directors shall be reviewed by the designated Associate Dean of the Faculty (faculty affairs once every two years.
+In the event of an intervening sabbatical or leave of absence, the review will take place in the following year.
 More frequent reviews may take place at the request of the Dean of the Faculty/Vice President for Academic Affairs.
 Untenured faculty serving as Directors at the time of review for reappointment or for tenure shall be reviewed separately as Program Directors.

-2. The review of a Program Director shall be conducted by the Dean of the Faculty/Vice President for Academic Affairs.
-Each active member of the program shall be requested to present a written evaluation to the Dean of the Faculty/Vice President for Academic Affairs.
+2. The review of a Program Director shall be conducted by the designated Associate Dean of the Faculty (faculty affairs.
+Each active member of the program shall be requested to present a written evaluation to the designated Associate Dean of the Faculty (faculty affairs.
 All such statements shall be confidential.

 3. Students in the program shall also be involved in the review of Directors, each program determining its method of student involvement.